 - Availability of professional translation resources

 It’s generally best to start with your highest-value opportunities and roll out successive languages incrementally based on your resources and goals.
-Consider partnering with a language service provider that specialises in market research services, as well as localisation services.
+Consider partnering with a language service provider that specializes in market research services, as well as Localization services.

-Before you can localise any content, your underlying website architecture needs to be able to support it.
+Before you can localize any content, your underlying website architecture needs to be able to support it.
 This typically involves:

 - Using a content management system or software that allows for multiple language versions